 Enjoy one or your favorite restaurant copycat soups at home with my version of Olive Garden's Chicken Gnocchi Soup made with boneless cooked chicken, vegetables and gnocchi in a creamy chicken broth.

 Do you love Olive Garden's Chicken Gnocchi Soup and wish you could eat it more often?
 Now you can with this homemade copycat version that tastes just like the original.

 One day while it was a little overcast and rainy, she decided she wanted to go to Olive Garden for soup and salad.
 It sounded like a good plan to me.

 About a week later, I bought ingredients to try to replicate this soup at home and of course she was thrilled.
-This soup recipe makes quite a bit; however, I like to make extra soup when the cold weather is coming so that I can freeze it.
-Besides, I need to stock pile some additional meals in the freezer for our oldest daughter who is away at college and cooking for herself.
+This soup recipe makes quite a bit; so I like to make extra soup to freeze for later.